jshafto/css-modernize-craigslist-starter/README.md

 # Modernize Craigslist CSS Project
 This project was completed as part of the App Academy curriculum.
-Implementation by Juliet Shafto and .
+Implementation by Juliet Shafto and Sam Holt.

 ## Project Description